Complete Reproductive Wellness for Patients in South Florida and Beyond

 Are you considering becoming pregnant?
 Choosing to conceive is a wonderful step in a woman's life.
 Whether you've already been pregnant, delivered a child, or it's your first time, get started on the right track with a preconception counseling session at one of South Florida's finest fertility clinics: Florida Institute for Reproductive Sciences and Technologies.

-For fertility patients at FIRST, before in depth analysis and testing takes place, and before treatments such as in-vitro fertilization are attempted, preconception counseling is a standard part of the initial visit.
-Any woman, however, considering starting a family can benefit from preconceptionn counseling.
+For fertility patients at FIRST, before in-depth analysis and testing takes place, and before treatments such as in-vitro fertilization are attempted, preconception counseling is a standard part of the initial visit.
+Any woman, however, considering starting a family can benefit from preconception counseling.
 Ideally, this session should take place about three to six months before conception.

 Preconception counseling often includes:

 - Questions and Review of your Medical History and Background

 - Physical Examination

 - Discussion to Answer your Questions and Address your Concerns